 Chris earned his bachelor’s and law degrees from the University of Oklahoma, where he played football.
 He was voted team captain by his teammates and coaches his senior year, when the University of Oklahoma football team won the national championship in the 2001 Orange Bowl.

-Chris and his wife, Jennifer, have two sons.
+Chris is a contestant on the current season of Survivor: Millennials vs. Gen X. He and his wife, Jennifer, have two sons.